12 Volt Solenoid Valve

 12v solenoid valves are operated electromechanically by a solenoid, which is a magnetized coil activated by electrical charges, which controls the flow of gases or liquids precisely through targeted electrical charges, sensor cue or by hysteresis (device memory).
 12 volt solenoid valve manufacturers make two general types of valves: direct-acting and pilot-operated.
 Direct-acting 12v solenoid valves have a plunger that is in direct contact with the in-flow opening in the valve body, or orifice.
 This plunger is used to open and close the orifice, which permits or hinders flow.
 The pilot-operated 12 volt solenoid valve, which is actually a combination of a pneumatic or hydraulic valve and a smaller solenoid valve, works with a diaphragm rather than a plunger, using differential pressure to control the flow of gases or fluids.
 In addition, 12 volt solenoid valves must be either a normally closed (NC) valve or a normally open (NO) valve.
 In a NC valve, a plunging pin or rod within the valve is held blocking the passage of air or fluid by a solenoid coil; the air or fluid pressure coming into the valve helps keep the valve shut as long as the pin blocks the passage.
 In order for gas or fluid to flow through the valve, an electromagnetic charge is run through the solenoid coil, which becomes active and lifts the plunger out of the passage and allows flow through the entire valve.
 NO valves are the opposite; they remain open until the solenoid is activated and pushes down the plunger, blocking flow and creating pressure to keep the valve closed.

-12 Volt Solenoid Valves - Magnatrol Valve Corporation
+12 Volt Solenoid Valve - Magnatrol Valve Corporation

-12 Volt Solenoid Valves - Burkert Fluid Control Systems
+12 Volt Solenoid Valve - Burkert Fluid Control Systems